| CVE |

 | Citrix Presentation Server Client for Windows before 10.200 does not clear "credential information" from process memory in unspecified circumstances, which might allow local users to gain privileges. |

-| Cross-site scripting (XSS) vulnerability in Citrix Web Interface 4.6, 5.0, and 5.0.1 allows remote attackers to inject arbitrary web script or HTML via unspecified vectors. |
+| Cross-site scripting (XSS) vulnerability in the on-line help feature in Citrix Web Interface 2.0 and earlier, and NFuse, allows remote attackers to inject arbitrary web script or HTML via unspecified vectors. |

 | GNU Bash through 4.3 processes trailing strings after function definitions in the values of environment variables, which allows remote attackers to execute arbitrary code via a crafted environment, as demonstrated by vectors involving the ForceCommand feature in OpenSSH sshd, the mod_cgi and mod_cgid modules in the Apache HTTP Server, scripts executed by unspecified DHCP clients, and other situations in which setting the environment occurs across a privilege boundary from Bash execution, aka "ShellShock."
 NOTE: the original fix for this issue was incorrect; CVE-2014-7169 has been assigned to cover the vulnerability that is still present after the incorrect fix. |